Sumiyya172206/hello-world/README.md

 # hello-world
-Just another repositary
 Hi,
-My name is Sumiyya Hussain
+My name is Sumiyya Hussain and I am learning to code a website.